Bollywood, Beauty and Colonial Mentality

 “Beauty is in the eye of the beholder”.
 At least it used to be.
 Ideas of beauty used to be as varied as the number of individuals.
 Now it seems there is a concept of beauty which is fast becoming the de facto standard, especially for women.

 This got me thinking.
-If the general tradition in the film industry (with some exceptions) is to cast actors and actresses who are considered “beautiful”, why does “beautiful” in the case of Bollywood mean fair complexion, Caucasian in appearance?
+If the general tradition in the film industry (with some exceptions) is to cast actors and actresses who are considered “beautiful”, why does “beautiful” in the case of Bollywood mean fair complexion, and caucasian in appearance?

-And does the appearance of Bollywood actors and actresses reflect the general attitude towards beauty in Indian society, i.e. fair skin, blue eyes beautiful; Dark skin, brown eyes less so?
+And does the appearance of Bollywood actors and actresses reflect the general attitude towards beauty in Indian society, i.e. fair skin, blue eyes mean beautiful.
+Dark skin, brown eyes means less so?

 I did a basic experiment by way of research.
 I ran a search on Google for Bollywood Actress.
 Then ran a search for black model, Japanese model and Arabic model.
-If you open those links in a new tab/window you can see the results yourself.
+If you run those searches you can see the results yourself.

-Not convinced?
-Compare this Google "image" search of Indian women, to the image search for Bollywood actress.
+Compare a Google "image" search of Indian women, to the image search for Bollywood actress.
 Or Arabic woman compared to Arabic model.
-You can do the same for African women compared to African model.
+Do the same for African women compared to African model.

-See the difference?
-But this doesn’t just apply to women, you can do the same for men also.
-Indeed with men the difference is even more apparent.
-Compare this search for Indian male model, with young Indian man.
+With men the difference is even more apparent.
+Run a search for Indian male model, with young Indian man.

 There's a difference between the appearance of “ordinary” people from any of these ethnic backgrounds and that of models, actors and actresses from these backgrounds.

-Okay, so of course models and actors aren’t representative of ordinary people, that's why they're models and actors.
-True, but models and actors do represent an aesthetic ideal, which in turn reveals something of the underlying attitudes towards beauty in a society.
+Of course models and actors aren’t representative of ordinary people, that's why they're models and actors, but models and actors do represent an aesthetic ideal, which in turn reveals something of the underlying attitudes towards beauty in a society.